Question

 Modify: 2020-05-25 13:31:30.276000041 -0600

-If the date is older than one month, you will need to look through the archived logs.
+- If the date is older than one month, you will need to look through the archived logs, which are located in

-You'll be looking for a POST command in the log.
-Once you find the entry that accessed the domain, you'll know the IP and file that was used to exploit the account
+/home/abusiveuser/access-logs - You will be looking for a POST command in the log.
+Once you find the entry that accessed the domain, you'll know the IP and file that was used to exploit the account.

 Once you discover how the account was compromised, and you have backups, you'll want to restore the account and make the necessary changes to prevent the site from being compromised again.